KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/ai-mediated-channel-risk-and-attestation-dossier.md

 - and incentives toward power consolidation, narrative control, or authorship displacement.

 This dossier records the pathway as a systemic threat model and channel-environment condition.
 It does not require a completed targeting finding before the pathway can be documented.

+## 2. Fine-detail governance

+The author's position is that AI-governance actors and infrastructure-privileged systems may eventually control not only broad narratives, but also the fine details by which narratives appear historically credible.

+This includes fabricated developmental texture, staged errors, synthetic archive trails, account histories, social proof, and plausible imperfections.

+Accordingly, this dossier does not treat detail-density, polish, roughness, or apparent developmental messiness as sufficient proof of authenticity.
+Those features are evaluated only through collusion-cost ranking and fabrication-resistant attestation.